Catalytic Combustor FAQ

 TIPS FOR INSTALLING A CATALYTIC WOODSTOVE

-DO insulate your existing masonry chimney, especially if it's located on an outside wall.
-Why?
+- Why?
 Because insulation helps create a proper draft and prevents icing, which can block your chimney.

-DO insulate the space between the existing masonry chimney and the flue, but do not use loose pack insulation.
-Why?
-Because loose pack insulation can enter the flue and block the flue gases.
+- DO insulate the space between the existing masonry chimney and the flue, but do not use loose pack insulation.

-DO use the manufacturer's recommended flue diameter.
-For woodstoves vented through an existing masonry fireplace chimney, use solid pack insulated lining to fit the stove flue into the chimney Why?
+- Why?
 Because an improperly sized flue will not provide the draft needed to operate the stove.
 Also, smoke may leak into your house through the air inlets without proper draft.

-DO make certain that all seals connecting the stove to the flue, and within the flue, are as airtight as possible.
-Why?
-Because tight seals will prevent smoke from leaking into your house and contribute to good draft.
+- DO make certain that all seals connecting the stove to the flue, and within the flue, are as airtight as possible.

-DO determine the correct amount of draft for your stove.
+- DO determine the correct amount of draft for your stove.
 Draft is the force that moves hot gases up through the flue.
 Draft depends on the length of the flue, local geography, nearby obstructions, and other factors.
 Consult certified installers and chimney sweeps (they may have draft gauges to measure draft).
-Why?
-Because too much draft produces an uncontrolled burn and may cause the stove parts to overheat.
-This can damage the stove.
-Too little draft will cause "backpuffing" of smoke into the room, or will accelerate the deposit of soot in the stove or flue.

 TIPS FOR OPERATING A CATALYTIC WOOD STOVE

-DO burn only dry, well seasoned wood, not wet or fresh cut wood.
+- DO burn only dry, well seasoned wood, not wet or fresh cut wood.
 Season wood at least twelve months; store outdoors, loosely covered, to allow air to circulate freely through the pile.
 Wood with snow or rain on it should not be used when refueling.
-Why?
-Because "green" or wet wood releases less heat because energy from the fire must evaporate the moisture before producing useful heat.

-Why?
+- Why?
 Because refueling with wet wood will cause moist smoke and cause the combustor to receive a thermal shock which can crack the unit.

-DO operate your stove in the bypass mode initially as stated above.
-Wait until stove temperature is hot enough before engaging the catalyst.
-Why?
+- Why?
 Because to some extent, the catalyst may reduce the draft.
-With poor draft, the fire will take longer to develop and the catalyst will take longer to light-off.
+With poor draft, the fire will take longer to develop and the catalyst will take longer to light-off

-Why?
+- Why?
 Because by closing the bypass too soon, the catalyst may not have reached it's light-off point and a masking of fly-ash and creosote could blanket the unit or clog the cells.
 Light off could be sluggish and draft could be restricted.

-DO build and maintain hot fires quickly after initial wood loading.
-Why?
+- Why?
 Because a hot fire will help your catalyst light off faster.
 However, once lit, the catalyst will stay lit even if the fire burns lower.
 Catalyst temperatures of 1000°F or more are typical in normal operation.
 Once the catalyst lights-off, it will stay lit at inlet temperatures around 500°F.

-DO operate the stove's internal fans/blowers (if your stove has them) in accordance with the operating instructions.
-Some manufacturers recommend leaving the fans turned off for 30 minutes after start up and refueling, and setting them on low for small fires.
-Why?
+- Why?
 Because when the catalyst lights-off, you'll notice a sudden increase in the temperature as the catalyst temperature climes to above 1000°F. Also, the catalyst may glow (though not always) and there will be a sudden decrease in visible pollution from the chimney.

-DO burn moderately sized loads of wood that will provide several hours of uninterrupted burning and minimize door openings.
-Why?
-Because minimizing door openings keeps the temperature high, which reduces pollution.
-Frequent door openings increases pollution.
+- DO burn moderately sized loads of wood that will provide several hours of uninterrupted burning and minimize door openings.

-DO NOT burn trash, treated wood, particle board, plywood, plastic, petroleum products or any other foreign matter.
-Seasoned dried wood only.
-Why?
+- Why?
 Trash produces fly-ash.
 Treated wood, particle board, and plywood contain chemicals that, when burned and inhaled, are hazardous.
 Other fuels may overheat and damage your stove.
 Cardboard, foil and plastic may block exhaust flow through the catalyst, causing smoke to spill into your room.
 Burning foreign matter can also poison the catalyst and cut back on it's efficiency.

-DO NOT operate your stove in the catalyst bypass mode after the catalyst has reached the recommended temperature (500°F focused on the combustor for 20-30 minutes).
-Why?
+- Why?
 Because at this point, your catalyst should be working for you (to produce more heat using less firewood) and for the environment (destroying smoke and the cancer-causing pollution in the smoke).

-DO NOT over fire your stove, especially when the catalyst is in place.
-Avoid catalyst temperatures near or above 1800°F. This is another reason to use a catalytic temperature monitor.
-Why?
+- Why?
 Because catalytic combustors can be damaged or destroyed by prolonged high heat.
 If temperatures are above 1800°F, switch to the bypass mode and allow the catalyst to cool down to about 1000°F before resuming normal catalytic operation.

-DO NOT open the ash pan while the catalyst combustor is engaged.
-Why?
-Because this will lead to overheating.
+- DO NOT open the ash pan while the catalyst combustor is engaged.

 HOW TO PROPERLY MAINTAIN A CATALYTIC WOOD STOVE